The Intellectual Property and Antitrust Review: Turkey

-In Digiturk,11 where the Board assessed whether the agreement between the Turkish Football Federation and Digiturk satisfies the conditions for an individual exemption within the meaning of Article 5 of the Competition Law, the Board explicitly referred to FRAND terms for the first time.
+In Digiturk,14 where the Board assessed whether the agreement between the Turkish Football Federation and Digiturk satisfies the conditions for an individual exemption within the meaning of Article 5 of the Competition Law, the Board explicitly referred to FRAND terms for the first time.
 The Board provided that, in licensing agreements, the parties would need to comply with FRAND terms.
 Without proceeding to an assessment as to whether FRAND terms were satisfied in the case at hand, the Board decided to grant an individual exemption to the agreement on the grounds that it allows the licensees' platforms to access several technical developments and provides a customer benefit.

 iv Anticompetitive or exclusionary royalties

 Under the Turkish competition regime, there is no regulation on the royalty rates or the calculation elements of the royalty calculation.
 Nevertheless, according to the Guidelines on Horizontal Cooperation Agreements, the assessment as to whether the fees charged for access to IP rights in the standard-setting context are unfair or unreasonable would be based on whether there is a reasonable relationship between these fees and the economic value of the IP rights.
 Licensing fees charged for the same IP rights within the context of similar standards may also be used as an indicator for FRAND licensing fees.
 However, the Guidelines do not include an exhaustive list of appropriate methods to assess whether licensing fees are excessive.
-Also, an independent expert analysis may be requested, stating that the relevant IP rights portfolio is objectively important and essential for the standard at issue.
+In addition, an independent expert analysis may be requested, stating that the relevant IP rights portfolio is objectively important and essential for the standard at issue.
 In certain cases, it may also be possible to refer to ex ante disclosures concerning licensing terms in relation to a specific standard-setting process.

 In conclusion, where the royalty is so excessive as to be contrary to FRAND commitments, then this could raise an issue under Article 6 of the Competition Law.